-Re4m is now diving deeper into re-thinking the way we dispose of commercial and retail waste.
-By converting reclaimed materials into storefronts, interior design and products, we can offer companies an affordable option to refresh their space while keeping a sustainable mindset.
+Now, a couple years later, Re4m is growing!
+We are diving deeper into re-thinking the way we dispose of commercial and retail "waste".
+By converting reclaimed materials into storefronts, furnishings and displays, we can offer companies an authentic and sustainable option to refresh their space which puts our clients in a feel-good mindset.
 Now we are working on growing our list of reclaimed material suppliers.
-We currently are working with coffee roasteries, music stores, bike shops, cafés, construction companies, sign shops, trade show booth companies, plastic suppliers and various retail stores.
-Re4m now offers obligation free consultations on how commercial and industrial businesses can re-think how they handle their waste.
-We are continually seeking out businesses to support not only us, but our city.
+We currently are working with coffee roasteries, music stores, bike shops, cafés, construction companies, sign shops, trade show booth companies, plastic suppliers, a museum, and various retail stores.

 We acquired a bigger shop in Little Italy in 2017 which Re4m grew out of in a year!
 Re4m is looking forward to expanding in our new location off of Billings avenue in Alta Vista.